 GEICO's first settlement offer will probably not be for much compared to the seriousness of the case.
 At Miller & Zois, we went through some old files to try to give victims an idea of how much money GEICO offered compared to the client's medical bills.
 So we pulled some random first settlement offers along with the amount of the client's medical bills to give you some idea of what you might be able to expect.
 We do not think this kind of data is available anywhere else.
 We have looked everywhere ourselves to find something similar.

 Remember, these are first settlement offers.

 *Indicates policy limits offerWhat Does This Data Tell Us?

-So why do these statistics have any meaning at all?
+So why do these statistics have any meaning at all to calculate GEICO car accident settement amounts?
 Well, when you throw out the outliers, the numbers fall into a predictable pattern.
-But keep in mind too that GEICO's first settlement offer also does not properly value the case.
+But keep in mind too that GEICO's first settlement offer also does not correctly value the case.
 The company's first offers fall into one of three categories:

 - Crazy Low

 - Are you kidding me?

 So this is interesting data.
 I think it really gives victims enough cases to look for trends and patterns.
 In conjunction with sample verdicts and settlements in similar cases, you might be able to begin to pin down value range for your case.
 But you have to keep in mind how impossible it is to conclude anything based on this evidence alone as to the actual value of your case.
 There are just too many variables involved.
 But it does tell you something about the value of your case in relative terms.GEICO's First Offers Are Not Close to Fair Offers